-Today, Kate visited the Netherlands.
-This is the first time she has conducted engagements on behalf of the Royal Family abroad on her own.
+On the 11th October 2016, Kate visited the Netherlands.
+It was the first time she conducted engagements on behalf of the Royal Family abroad on her own.

-You may remember she had been scheduled to visit Malta alone in September 2014, but this had to be cancelled due to her illness during pregnancy.
+You may remember she had planned to visit Malta alone in September 2014, but this had to be cancelled due to her illness during pregnancy.

 Kate’s day of engagements began at Villa Eikenhorst in Wassenaar in the Netherlands.
 This is the official residence of King Willem-Alexander, Queen Máxima and their children.
 Kate visited King Willem-Alexander and the two royals took lunch together.
 Sadly, Kate did not meet with Queen Máxima who is currently in Argentina.

-After lunch, visited the Mauritshuis museum in The Hauge, a city located in the western coast of the Netherlands.
+After lunch, Kate visited the Mauritshuis museum in The Hauge, a city located on the western coast of the Netherlands.

-Kate met with the museum’s Director, Emilie Gordenker, who is pictured above.
+Kate met with the museum’s Director, Emilie Gordenker (pictured above).
 The pair toured the museum’s permanent collection before visiting an art workshop for young people.